wilsonmar/wilsonmar.github.io/_posts/2022-12-12-investing.md

 {% include whatever.html %}

+WARNING: This article is for informational purposes only; it should not be considered financial, tax or legal advice.
+You can consult a financial professional before making any significant financial decisions.

 I am blessed to have a job that pays well enough so that -- if I don't waste too much money -- I have some left over to invest for the future.

 ## Cash strategy